webflow-development/webflow.github.io/_posts/2025-06-08-bicep-deployment-stack.md

     - [Results](#results)
 - [Related Links](#related-links)

-# Why stack?
+# Overview

 This guide describes a scalable Bicep Deployment Stack designed for efficient infrastructure deployment using Bicep, Azure Deployment Stacks, and GitLab pipelines.
 The solution is modular and reusable, following best practices for Infrastructure as Code (IaC).

+## Benefits

+- **Declarative:** Infrastructure as code for predictable, repeatable deployments.
+- **Clear Output:** Actionable pipeline outputs for easy troubleshooting.
+- **Consistent & Portable:** Same tools and process from local dev to production using Docker and dev containers.
+- **Automated & Auditable:** Fast, transparent, reliable CI/CD with full change tracking in Git.
+- **Collaborative & Testable:** Team workflows with code reviews and pre-deployment validation.
+- **Scalable & Integrated:** Manage multiple environments with seamless GitLab, Azure, and Bicep integration.
+- **Secure:** Built-in secrets and permissions management.

 ![Bicep Deployment Stack](/assets/2025-06-08-bicep-deployment-stack/bicep-deployment-stack.png)